Fleeing Cyclones and Floods for 23 Years: Can Sundarban Residents Outrun a River?

 As water claims more land and lives, the delta loses its most potent defense against climate change.
 Bearing the onslaught of cyclonic winds, waves, and tidal surges, the mangrove forests straddling Sundarbans once extended up to Kolkata.
 As the population swelled up on these islands during British rule, trees were felled to clear the land for farming.
 Today, the clear-felling of trees has reduced, but the mangrove cover of the delta is still retreating.
 Rising sea level due to climate change is flushing out more saline water, weakening the tangled roots of these flood-tolerant trees.
 Moreover, the construction of dams in the Brahmaputra and Ganga basin has reduced fresh water and sediment supply, further imperiling this ecosystem.

 “Each sapling is like a soldier to us that might save our homes in the future,” says Raju, a resident of Dulki, who worked with the forest department to plant 10,000 mangrove saplings near the river bank.
-“But before the saplings could grow, tidal surges whipped up by the cyclone washed them away,” he adds.
+“But before the saplings could grow, tidal surges whipped up by the cyclone washed them away.”

 It’s with their sheer resilience that people are living in the delta battling not just poverty and extreme weather events but apathy and inaction too.
 Long before they sink, the islands are becoming inhabitable.
 Hence, a report published by World Wildlife Fund in 2011 and another published by the World bank in 2014 suggest ‘planned retreat’ of the population and regeneration of mangroves in the vacated vulnerable zone as the only long-term vulnerability reduction strategy.

 “The community’s well-being is getting diminished; the in-situ adaptation modes in the forms of infrastructure like embankments are useless in the long run.
 The delta is likely to face insurmountable challenges in coping with the pressures of predicted changes, particularly in the face of population growth and the impacts of climate change.
-Phased out migration of the population and their gradual integration into the urban areas is likely to lead to a successful long-term outcome”, the report reads.
+Phased out-migration of the population and their gradual integration into the urban areas is likely to lead to a successful long-term outcome”, the report reads.

 State apathy